algolia/algolia-firebase-nodejs/README.md

 yarn
 ```

 Create a file called `.env`.
-Substitute your values for the placeholders in <>:
+Substitute your values for the placeholders:

 ``` shell
 ALGOLIA_APP_ID=<algolia-app-id>